Speech, Language and Communication Needs

 - differentiate between typical and atypical stages of language acquisition

 - identify receptive, expressive and pragmatic language difficulties and evaluate their impact on access to the curriculum and social inclusion

-- explain the purpose and process of individual education assessments
+- describe the purpose and process of individual assessments

 - use checklists to assess attention, listening, expressive language and fluency skills

 - observe and evaluate social use of language and independent learning strategies

 - design and plan strategies to support the development of phonological and articulation skills

 - create a support plan for a pupil/group of pupils in your school

 Our courses are structured into four sections.
 Click on the section headings to reveal page titles and some example content.

 Learn about language development and the range of difficulties that learners with SLCN can experience, and the impact on access to the curriculum and/or social inclusion.